atoum/atoum/README.md

 $ php path/to/test/file[enter]
 ```

-You should get the following result, or something equivalent:
+You should get the following result or something equivalent:

 ```sh
 > atoum version XXX by Frédéric Hardy.